Twice4: Background and release

-On January 31, 2022, JYP Entertainment announced in an official statement that Twice's fourth best album was set to be released on March 16.
-The Japanese version of "Scientist" was released as a promotional single for the album, on March 2, 2022.
+On January 31, 2022, JYP Entertainment announced in an official statement that Twice's fourth compilation album was set to be released on March 16.
+The Japanese version of "Scientist" was released as a promotional single for the album on March 2, 2022.

-The compilation album was officially released on March 16, 2022.
+The album was officially released on March 16, 2022.
 The digital and streaming version of #Twice4 was released in EP format, only containing Japanese-language tracks.

 Commercial performance

 Following its release, #Twice4 debuted atop the Oricon Albums Chart, becoming the group's eighth number-one album on the chart.
-Twice became the first foreign female artist to achieve the feat.
-The album also peaked at number-one on the Billboard Japan Hot Albums.
+Twice became the first foreign female artist to achieve this feat, breaking the record set by BoA.
+The album also peaked at number one on the Billboard Japan Hot Albums chart.